SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

      <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_1.png" alt="How to Use Dropdown Field in Customer Step 1">
    </p><br>

-3. Scroll down to "Custom Field Settings".<br>
+3. Scroll down to "Custom Field Settings".
+Drag "Drop Down" from the left to the "Custom Field View" which is on the right.<br>

    <p align="center">
      <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_1.png" alt="How to Use Dropdown Field in Customer Step 1">